 Workflow Branching Logic

 HubSpot workflows can now be programmed to send your contacts down different paths within one workflow, depending on their engagement and interaction with each workflow stage.

-To find out more about how the HubSpot Marketing Platform, HubSpot CRM & Sidekick tools can turn your Marketing and Sales teams into whole gang of Superheroes click the link below.
+To find out more about how the HubSpot Marketing Platform, HubSpot CRM & Sidekick tools can turn your Marketing and Sales teams into a whole gang of Superheroes click this link.

 10 essential HubSpot workflows (You should implement today)